 Running the Cypher System

 The Cypher System has been uniquely designed to make things easy on the GM.
-The goal is to decrease the amount of time the GM spends juggling game stats, and allow him to instead focus entirely on the story and the action at hand.
-Creatures, NPCs, and entire encounters are incredibly easy to make up on the fly—and even easier to run—but they still present vivid and interesting challenges.
+The goal is to decrease the amount of time the GM spends juggling game stats, and allow them to instead focus entirely on the story and the action at hand.
+Creatures, NPCs, and entire encounters are incredibly easy to make up on the fly—and even easier to run—but they still present vivid, varied, and interesting challenges.

 In combat, for example, an opponent’s level determines the difficulty to attack it, and to defend against its attacks.
 (Or anything else for that matter—tricking it, talking it into something, seeing through its deceptions, and so on.)
 That doesn’t mean opponents are necessarily one-dimensional: A level 3 creature might make attacks with its fire whip as though it was level 5, but defend against mental attacks as if it was level 2.
 The design focus, though, is on a creature’s motivations, tactics, and interesting abilities, rather than a large block of statistical information.
 This frees the GM’s attention to focus on using creatures, story elements, the game environment, and so on in a creative manner, rather than on modifiers and numerical details.